9p4/jellyfin-plugin-sso/README.md

 - GET `OID/Get`: Lists the configurations currently available.
 - GET `OID/States`: Lists currently active OpenID flows in progress.

+### Misc

+- POST `Unregister/username`: This "unregisters" a user from SSO.
+A JSON-formatted string must be posted with the new authentication provider.
+To reset to the default provider, use `Jellyfin.Server.Implementations.Users.DefaultAuthenticationProvider` like so: `curl -X POST -H "Content-Type: application/json" -d '"Jellyfin.Server.Implementations.Users.DefaultAuthenticationProvider"' "https://myjellyfin.example.com/sso/Unregister/username?api_key=API_KEY`

 ## Limitations

 There is no GUI to sign in.
 You have to make it yourself!
 The buttons should redirect to something like this: [https://myjellyfin.example.com/sso/SAML/p/clientid](https://myjellyfin.example.com/sso/SAML/p/clientid) replacing `clientid` with the provider client ID and `SAML` with the auth scheme (either `SAML` or `OID`).